Tuesday, December 10, 2024

 "I just knew that the young man could never understand my thoughts."
 Charlie was, after all, an intellectual, a man of the world, and very successful, and the young worker was just a young worker.
 So while Charlie was picking up nails, one at a time, he was lost in thoughts only God knows.

 The point is, Charlie did not want to explain this to the worker, maybe even could not explain, or maybe even thought that the young worker had no thoughts of his own.
+Certainly nothing of substance.
 In any case, the young worker could never understand a man like Charlie.
+Obviously not.

 But lost in his own ruminations, I doubt Charlie thought about any of this in the moment.
-I would guess it was only later that he considered his encounter with the young worker.
+I would guess it was sometime later that he considered his encounter with the young worker.
+Maybe only when he shared the story with my father.

 The young worker just saw an old man shuffling around picking up nails.
 And reacted accordingly.
 Charlie did not correct him.
 Why bother?